-A conflict of interest is any relationship that prevents someone from acting objectively or in our best interests.
+A conflict of interest is any relationship that prevents someone from acting objectively or in Superior's best interests.
 We expect our employees, officers and directors to avoid situations where they might find themselves in a conflict of interest.
 However, if anyone believes a conflict of interest or perceived conflict of interest exists, they should report it right away:

-- " employees should speak to their supervisor, the Vice President of Human Resources or the Senior Vice President and Chief Legal Officer - " executive officers and directors should speak to the President and Chief Executive Officer, the Senior Vice President and Chief Legal Officer or the Chair of the Board.
+- " employees should speak to their supervisor, the Chief Human Resources Officer or the Senior Vice President and Chief Legal Officer - " executive officers and directors should speak to the President and Chief Executive Officer, the Senior Vice President and Chief Legal Officer or the Chair of the Board.

 The Code applies to all directors, officers, employees and independent contractors, and every year they must certify that they have read and will abide by it.
-They must also certify that they have read and will abide by our other policies, including our communication and disclosure policy and practices, insider trading, anti-corruption, privacy, whistleblower, human rights, competition compliance and HS&E policy.
-Reports of non-compliance with the Code or policies are reported in accordance with our whistleblower policy for which the Audit committee has oversight responsibility.
+They must also certify that they have read and will abide by our other policies, including our communication and disclosure policy and practices and our insider trading, anti-corruption, privacy, whistleblower, human rights, competition compliance and HS&E policies.
+Reports of non-compliance with the Code or policies are reported in accordance with our whistleblower policy for which the Audit Committee has oversight responsibility.

-Any employee or independent contractor who has a question about the Code, a concern about a situation or suspects a breach of the Code must report it immediately to their supervisor, the Vice President, Human Resources of their business or our Chief Legal Officer.
-Directors or officers who have questions or concerns should speak to the President and Chief Executive Officer, the Chair of the board or our Chief Legal Officer.
+Any employee or independent contractor who has a concern about a situation or suspects a breach of the Code must report it immediately to their supervisor, the Vice-President, Human Resources of their division or our Senior Vice President and Chief Legal Officer or, alternatively, through our ConfidenceLine in accordance with our whistleblower policy.
+Questions about the Code can be submitted through the same channels.
+Directors or officers who have questions or concerns should speak to the President and Chief Executive Officer, the Chair of the Board or our Senior Vice President and Chief Legal Officer.